Government Social Benefits

 Medicaid targets low-income individuals and families by providing them with access to affordable medical care and prescription drugs.

-By contrast, Medicare focuses primarily on seniors aged 65 and over, offering health insurance that covers hospital admissions, doctor visits, and preventive services.
+On the other hand, Medicare focuses primarily on seniors aged 65 and older, offering health insurance that covers hospital stays, doctor visits, and preventive services.

 These government benefits play a vital role in ensuring that vulnerable populations have access to necessary medical treatments without facing substantial financial burdens.